The Farm Bill IS Disaster Relief — and Congress Let It Expire

 The Center for Accountability, Modernization and Innovation (CAMI) urges the Senate Committee on Agriculture, Nutrition, and Forestry to provide states with the tools necessary to make SNAP functional.

-administer SNAP benefits.
+USDA does not currently offer states the option to work with the private sector to help administer SNAP benefits.
 CAMI supports the inclusion of a Staffing Flexibility provision in the next Farm Bill to give states the option to enlist temporary administrative support.
 This would allow states to run SNAP more efficiently and accurately, eliminating current application backlogs, diminishing exorbitant wait times, and addressing payment error rates.
 This provision would provide states authority that already exists under TANF, CHIP, and Medicaid.

 In the House, the Agriculture Committee included a provision in its Farm Bill that would allow states the Staffing Flexibility needed to address staffing shortages and distribute benefits quickly.
 The Senate Republican Farm Bill Framework also includes an authority for Staffing Flexibility which would allow contractors to perform the administrative function under SNAP.